11+ Creative DIY Terrarium Ideas to Try – Get Your Craft On!

 Conventional methods of lighting up your scene are all well and fine, but a terrarium lamp is something quite different and particularly stunning.

-Moreover, the low-level light can serve as support for your terrarium, providing enough light to keep your ecosystem healthy – dependent on the bulb.
+Moreover, the low-level light can support your terrarium, providing enough light to keep your ecosystem healthy – dependent on the bulb.

 8. Hanging Glass Terrarium

-The advantages of a glass hanging terrarium primarily are aesthetic.
-It allows light to pass through easily thus creating a gorgeous display in an area of your choosing.
+It allows light to pass through easily, thus creating a gorgeous display in an area of your choosing.

-Alternatively, a more accessible terrarium option is hanging air plants within your terrarium with a little fishing wire so that it looks like it’s levitating.
+Alternatively, a more accessible “hanging” terrarium option is hanging air plants within your terrarium with a little fishing wire to look like it’s levitating.
 Magic!

 9. Herb Terrariums

-You can of course place propagated cuttings inside a terrarium environment, or you may want to attempt growing them from seed.
+You can place propagated cuttings inside a terrarium environment, or you may want to attempt growing them from seed.

 The great thing about a terrarium is that it can act like a greenhouse – magnifying light and ensuring a consistently humid atmosphere – which is ideal for many herbs.